LearnWeb3DAO/Chainlink-VRFs/README.md

 npm install --save @chainlink/contracts
 ```

-- Now create a new file inside the `contracts` directory called `RandomeWinnerGame.sol` and paste the following lines of code:
+- Now create a new file inside the `contracts` directory called `RandomWinnerGame.sol` and paste the following lines of code:

 ```solidity
 // SPDX-License-Identifier: MIT